vcz-fr/Meetup-Notes/meetups/gdg-bdx/2018-09-26_QA-CI-Angular.md

 Use and abuse [TSLint](https://palantir.github.io/tslint/).
 You can specify, enable and disable its rules with `tslint.json`.
 Furthermore, the rules specific to Angular will use your `angular.json`.

-[Prettier](https://prettier.io/) will avoid most of your formatting issues by generating a internal representation of your code and rewriting it consistently afterwards.
+[Prettier](https://prettier.io/) will avoid most of your formatting issues by generating an internal representation of your code and rewriting it consistently afterwards.
 Prettier can be configured with `prettier.rc`.
 To display a list of files that do not comply with the linting standards, you can run `prettier -l **/*.ts`.

 ## Git hooks

-Instead of relying on the CI to check the correctness of your changes, you can add a precommit hook with [Husky](https://github.com/typicode/husky).
+Instead of relying on the CI to check the correctness of your changes, you can add a pre-commit hook with [Husky](https://github.com/typicode/husky).
 With some configuration in `package.json`, you should be able to run your linter locally right before the commit happens.

 ## Schematics